Menu

 X-Factor

 Brain-drain reversal at scale.
-Nearly 35% of Bengaluru's tech workforce is UP-origin; a latent recruitment channel of extraordinary depth.
-GCCs opening in Lucknow can access senior professionals with UP roots who are willing to return home as the career proposition catches up with quality-of-life preference.
-No other Tier-2 city in the series has this structural recruitment advantage.
+Approximately 35% of Bengaluru's tech workforce is UP-origin, representing a latent recruitment channel of extraordinary depth.
+GCCs opening in Lucknow can access senior professionals with UP roots who are willing to return home as the career proposition catches up with quality-of-life preference

 Cost Competitiveness